Introduction

 Collaborative & Cohesive Resources

-An Institutional Library will help institutions standardise and organise templates, maintain quality, customise as needed, and share best practices like rich rubrics or balanced activities.
+An Institutional Library will help institutions standardize and organize templates, maintain quality, customize as needed, and share best practices like rich rubrics or balanced activities.

 Additionally, it’s down to the institution how they wish to provide templates to teachers - it would be entirely possible to set a central source of truth for all similar activities/rubrics to stem from to keep cohesion across multiple courses.